MadPonyInteractive/CurveShapes/docs/v.3.0/9-log.md

 ## Release log for V.3.0.2
 * Fixed a bug that when re-creating a deleted mesh from a control curve the modifier values would reset

+## Release log for V.3.0.3
+* Fixed a bug introduced in V.3.0.2 that would stop Curve Shapes from starting in Blender versions bellow 4.1